Skip to main content

 Additionally you can (but not covered in this guide):

-1. Enter the whole Claims set/Invention Disclosure/Project Scope to the Free text search field and press SEARCH PATENTS
+1. Enter the whole Claims set/Invention Disclosure/Technical description to the Free text search field and press SEARCH PATENTS

-Statistically, the whole Claims set alone is proven to provide almost as accurate search results as using the whole patent text, and is usually a sufficient input for a high-quality search.
+Statistically, a whole Claims set alone is proven to provide almost as accurate search results as using a whole patent text, and is usually a sufficient input for a high-quality search.
+If available, we suggest starting with all claims to get a high-quality overview of technology in the area.
+Individual claim searches may better capture also "accidental Prior Art" and help to further optimize claim scope or assess the strength of the claims.

 If you don't have a Claim Set, a technical description/invention disclosure is a great input.
 The key is an input which describes embodiments according to the technical requirement in more concrete terms and with more specific examples, or the part that gives more context or technical field information for the invention.